vanrossumlab/jiamu_20/README.md

 # jiamu_20

-Code for the paper "Electro-physiology models of cells with spherical geometry".<br />
+Code for the paper "Electro-physiology models of cells with spherical geometry with non-conducting centre".<br />

 ## Filtering and charging
 sphere_equation_pulsefilter: the membrane voltage in response to a current pulse <br />